Toledo vs. Ohio NCAA Football Odds, Plays and Insights | November 16, 2021

 Ohio Stats and Trends

-- This year, the Bobcats have two against the spread wins in four games as an underdog of 6.5 points or more.
+- The Bobcats have covered the spread twice this year when underdogs by 7 points or more (in four chances).

-- Ohio's games this year have gone over the total in three out of 10 opportunities (30%).
+- Ohio's games this season have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).

-- Ohio is 5-2 against the spread and 3-4 overall in games when it scores more than 21.5 points.
+- Ohio is 5-2 against the spread and 3-4 overall when the team puts up more than 21.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.